HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_large_config.md

 2. Extract the `hcl-dx-deployment-XXX.tgz` file.

 3. In the extracted folder, navigate to `hcl-dx-deployment/value-samples/large-config-values.yaml` and copy the `large-config-values.yaml` file.

+### Roadmap

+- Update the large configuration setups to include 10 times the content (pages, pages and portlets, and DAM assets) and test with 30,000 concurrent user load. we will provide the detailed guidance in this document with results.

 ???+ info "Related information"
     - [DX Performance Tuning Guide](../traditional_deployments.md)